Air pressure mix-up causes mass bleeding on Indian flight

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MUMBAI: A cockpit mix-up left more than 30 passengers on an Indian plane bleeding from their ears and noses on Thursday after the crew reportedly forgot to flick a switch regulating cabin air pressure.
+MUMBAI: A cockpit mix-up left more than 30 passengers on an Indian plane bleeding from their ears and noses Thursday after the crew forgot to flick a switch regulating cabin air pressure.

-"I was in the business class and the oxygen mask came down suddenly.
-One passenger came running from the back asking everyone to put on the masks," he told the NDTV news network.
-"All the passengers were panicking, those sitting at the back and who were unable to wear the masks started bleeding from their mouths and noses."
+“Flt return back to Mumbai after 45 mts.
+All passengers are safe including me,” he added.India’s Ministry of Civil Aviation said in a tweet it had sought an “immediate report” from official agencies.

-An official with India’s national aviation regulator told the Press Trust of India the crew "forgot to select the bleed switch" to maintain the aircraft’s cabin pressure.
-Five travellers who suffered bleeding and were rushed to a Mumbai hospital were suffering from mild deafness that would take some 10 days to recover, a doctor told reporters.
-The incident is the latest in a string of embarrassing incidents for the airline, which like other Indian carriers has been suffering financially.
+The incident is the latest in a string of embarrassing incidents for the airline, which like other Indian carriers has been suffering financially.In January, two Jet Airways pilots were grounded for getting into a brawl and storming out of the cockpit briefly during a New Year’s Day flight from London to Mumbai.

-MUMBAI: A cockpit mix-up left more than 30 passengers on an Indian plane bleeding from their ears and noses on Thursday after the crew reportedly forgot to flick a switch regulating cabin air pressure.
+MUMBAI: A cockpit mix-up left more than 30 passengers on an Indian plane bleeding from their ears and noses Thursday after the crew forgot to flick a switch regulating cabin air pressure.

 Comments